If you read my last post, you know that:

 d) This post is my nervous, pre-rehearsed answers to the panel questions, which I asked for ahead of time.

 How did my background in Literature influence my work in advertising?

 Studying poetry taught me to write clearly and boldly and eliminate fluff.
 To distill the message into the fewest, most potent words possible while maintaining tone and voice.
 This is useful when writing headlines, taglines, long form copy like product descriptions or voice over and even for captions and descriptions that only the client will see.

 Reading aloud in class developed my oratory skills; a poem or paragraph comes off much better when you read clearly and audibly with confidence and feeling.
-The last thing you want to do in a room with others is bore them.
+And you can tell when you’re boring a room, by the shuffle and rustle or the keen silence.
 So this is a useful skill in interviews, brainstorming, presentations and pitches and in speaking to clients – whether they’re in the room or on a conference call.

 Workshopping taught me how to look subjectively at my work, not be too attached to my words, welcome feedback and critique, and in discussion do more asking than telling.
-I learned to eliminate ‘you’ language when discussing someone’s work – to be sure I’m talking about the work and not the creator This allows people to more easily hear feedback and criticism.
-This is useful when brainstorming, concepting and in the early stages of a project
+I learned it’s far more valuable to answer a peer’s question with a question of my own than explain something I was trying to accomplish in my work.
+I learned to eliminate ‘you’ language when discussing someone’s work – to be sure I’m talking about the work and not the creator.
+This makes it easier for people to receive feedback and criticism.
+This is useful when brainstorming, concepting and in the early stages of a project.

 Explicating literature taught me how to choose words that work extra hard to evoke mood, tone and voice without seeming to break a sweat.

 Writing fiction especially taught me to take on and fully occupy various p.o.v.’s and voices.
 This is useful when writing from a particular brand’s voice, and being expected to evoke its “personality”.